-We also seek to raise awareness of the maritime welfare sector in its entirety – and thereby increase public understanding of the challenging lives of many seafarers.
-Only then will more people begin to appreciate why it is so important to support seafarers in need and their dependants, and to encourage UK nationals – especially young people – to consider working or serving at sea.
+The charity also seeks to raise awareness of the UK’s maritime sector in its entirety – and thereby increase public understanding of the challenging lives of many seafarers.
+Only then will more UK residents appreciate why it is so important for us to support seafarers in need and their dependants – and also to continue encouraging young people to consider working or serving at sea.

-In 2015 Seafarers UK – with the support of the Merchant Navy Association – launched the ‘Fly the Red Ensign for Merchant Navy Day’ campaign.
-Intended to raise public awareness of the UK’s ‘island nation’ dependence on seafarers, this campaign invited selected local authorities to fly the Red Ensign – the official flag of the UK Merchant Navy – atop public buildings and prominent flagstaffs on 3 September.
-This year all Parish, Town and Community Councils are being invited to take part.
+Seafarers UK launched our ‘Fly the Red Ensign for Merchant Navy Day’ campaign in 2015.
+Intended to raise public awareness of the UK’s dependence as an ‘island nation’ on seafarers past, present and future, this campaign encourages public bodies on 3 September to fly the Red Ensign – the official flag of the UK Merchant Navy – ashore atop civic buildings and on prominent flag poles.

 For more information please contact Nick Harvey, Campaigns Manager, Seafarers UK, email firstname.lastname@example.org, phone 020 7932 5969.

 In 2019 Seafarers Awareness Week will be 8-14 July, culminating on Sea Sunday.